GCSEBiology

 View mark scheme hint

-Include the equation, main products, and importance of oxygen.
+Include the equation, products, and energy release.

 Explain how anaerobic respiration differs from aerobic respiration.
 [4 marks]